 - What happens if I miss a dose (Reyataz)?

 - What happens if I overdose (Reyataz)?

 - What should I avoid while taking atazanavir (Reyataz)?

 - What other drugs will affect atazanavir (Reyataz)?

 - Where can I get more information (Reyataz)?

 Atazanavir is for use in adults and children who are at least 3 months old and weigh at least 11 pounds (5 kilograms).

 Atazanavir may also be used for purposes not listed in this medication guide.

 What are the possible side effects of atazanavir (Reyataz)?

-- numbness, burning pain, or tingly feeling in your hands or feet;
+- numbness, tingling, or burning pain in your hands or feet; or

 - changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).